-COP26: UK's £290m pledge and the fossil fuel industry's delegation
+COP26: Fossil fuel industry's delegation and the UK's £290m pledge

 Here are five things you need to know about the COP26 climate change conference on Monday.

-As the COP26 climate summit enters its final week, the UK is seeking an over-arching deal that it will hope to agree with all parties.
+At COP, the UK is seeking an over-arching deal that it will hope to agree with all parties.
 The deal will need to tackle issues including cutting carbon emissions and money for countries to adapt to rising temperatures.
 This comes as UK pledges £290m to help poorer countries tackle the impact of climate change.
 It will go towards planning and investing in climate action, improving conservation and promoting low-carbon development in Asian and Pacific nations, the government says.
 Developing nations have called for financial help, arguing they are already suffering and will be worst affected by climate change.
+Follow updates on our live page.

 3. A fight to save a forest